Skip to main content

 Can smart contracts be hacked?

-Yes — smart contract bugs and vulnerabilities have led to billions in losses.
-Common vulnerabilities include reentrancy attacks, oracle manipulation, and logic errors.
-Using audited, battle-tested protocols with significant TVL reduces (but doesn't eliminate) this risk.
+Yes—bugs and vulnerabilities in smart contracts have led to billions in losses over the years.
+Common issues include reentrancy attacks, oracle manipulation, and logic errors.
+Sticking to audited, battle-tested protocols with significant TVL reduces the risk, but nothing eliminates it entirely.

 Do I need to understand code to use smart contracts?

-No. DeFi applications provide user-friendly interfaces that interact with smart contracts behind the scenes.
-When you swap tokens on Uniswap, you're using a smart contract without seeing the code.
-However, understanding what the smart contract does helps you assess the risks.
+Not at all.
+DeFi apps provide user-friendly interfaces that handle the smart contract interactions behind the scenes.
+When you swap tokens on Uniswap, you're using a smart contract without ever seeing the code.
+That said, understanding what the contract does helps you assess the risks.